rcambrj/bicipi/README.md

 > [!IMPORTANT]
 > DO NOT connect this Raspberry Pi to your regular network.
 The password is easily guessed.

+If all goes well, after calibration you should see a Bluetooth Low Energy device being advertised called `bicipi`.
+You can connect to this with TrainerRoad, MyWhoosh or Zwift.

 Known issues:

 * it must be an USB stick - SD cards won't boot right now for some reason